taura/parallel-distributed-programming-code/21mnist/README.md

 $ ./exe/mnist_cpu_base -a YOUR_ALGORITHM --train-data-size 1 --test-data-size 0
 ```

-* This uses only a single training sample and no test data
+* This uses only a single training sample and no test data at all
 * So it keeps taking a single data and updating the weight for that data
-* If the displayed `Loss:` value does not quickly decrease (from somewhere around 2.3), something is fundamentally broken
+* If the displayed `Loss:` value does not quickly decrease (from somewhere around 2.3 to almost zero after a few iterations), something will be fundamentally broken
 * Here is a sample output

 ```